 Why Can Strengthening Your Glutes Be Challenging?

-Strengthening your glutes is challenging because most of us have inactive glutes during the day.
+Strengthening your glutes is challenging because most of us are inactive during the day.
 When you’re sitting, your glutes aren’t doing anything.
 They’re completely turned off.
 Even if you’re standing, your glutes probably aren’t doing anything either.
 As a result, most of us have poor muscle activation in your glutes – another term for this is “dead butt”.

 When you have poor glute activation, it doesn’t matter how many lower-body exercises you do – your glutes aren’t going to get stronger.
-Even if you’re doing the best exercises for building muscle in your glutes – such as deadlifts, squats, hip thrusters, and lunges – the lack of glute muscle activation means your body is probably using the other muscles of your lower-body, usually your hip flexors, quadriceps, and hamstrings.
+Even if you’re doing the best exercises for building muscle in your glutes – such as deadlifts, squats, hip thrusters, and lunges – the lack of glute muscle activation means your body is probably using the other muscles of your lower-body, usually your hip flexors, quadriceps, and hamstrings instead.

 The solution is two-fold: